Squareheron942/quicklime/docs/sceneformat.md

 - binary data
 - right curly bracket

-Use a hex editor to write this part out
+Use a hex editor to write this part out, eventually will be replaced when a proper editor gets made (if ever)